moshenh01/os--IPC/README.md

 ### The usage of the performance test feature is as follows:

   1. First of all compile the files by " make stnc ".
-  2. Open first terminal and run the server side by " ./stnc -s <PORT> -p -q ".
-     The -p flag indicates the performance test, and the -q flag enables the quiet mode where only the testing results are printed.
+  2. Open first terminal and run the server side by " ./stnc -s PORT -p -q ".(the order is importent) The -p flag indicates the performance test, and the -q flag enables the quiet mode where only the testing results are printed.
      This mode is essential for automated testing.
-  3. Open second terminal and run the cliend side by " ./stnc -c <IP> <Port> -p <type> <param> ".
+  3. Open second terminal and run the cliend side by " ./stnc -c IP Port -p type param ".

 (After you run the server you can run the cliend several times to test every communication style).